idelsink/aignostics-python-sdk/CLI_REFERENCE.md

 **Commands**:

+* `execute`: Execute an application run and download...
 * `prepare`: Prepare metadata CSV file required for...
 * `upload`: Upload files referenced in the metadata...
 * `submit`: Submit run by referencing the metadata CSV...